-Currently maintained by writer Laura Bowers Foreman, the house was transformed into a writer’s retreat in 2006.
+Currently maintained by writer Laura Bowers Foreman and Charlie Read, the house was transformed into a writer’s retreat in 2005.
 Soon after its opening, Foreman joined forces with Stephen Corey, editor of The Georgia Review, to host a broad range of literary activities at the house including conferences, workshops and readings.
 Ellen Bowers Davenport, Manager and Treasurer of The Bowers House, can be reached during business hours at 706-498-6970 to take your reservations and greet you when you arrive.

 Read more about The Bowers House here.